 Be willing to learn.
 Then you will listen closely.
-“Listening is an attitude, an openness,” says Bowen.
-“The best definition of listening that I have ever heard is this: a willingness to be changed by what you hear.
+“Listening is an attitude, an openness,” said Bowen.
+“The best definition of listening that I have ever heard is this: A willingness to be changed by what you hear.
 I love that.
-If you are unwilling to be changed you are not listening.”
+If you are unwilling to be changed, you are not listening.”

 Bonus tip: Communicate your willingness to hear by responding to employee statements with productive questions.

 Your employees need to be skilled and knowledgeable.
 But they need to acquire another characteristic if your business is to outperform your competition: enthusiasm.